How 9 Cuts of Meat Got Their Names

 8. 7-Bone roast

 Don't let the name fool you; this isn't a particularly bony piece of beef.
-The 7-Bone roast actually comes from a cross cut of a cow's shoulder blade; the cut leaves a large bone shaped like the number seven in the meat.
-Although it's not as bony as you'd think, it's not a particularly easy cut to cook, either; it's generally so tough that it's best for braising.
+The 7-Bone roast actually comes from a cross cut of a cow's shoulder blade, which leaves a large bone shaped like the number seven in the meat.
+Although it's not as bony as you'd think, it's not a particularly easy cut to cook.
+It's generally so tough that it's best for braising.

 9. Flat iron steak

 This trendy, tasty cut is a fairly recent development.
-In the early part of this decade meat science professors at the University of Nebraska and the University of Florida searched cattle with a fine-toothed comb in the hopes of finding an exquisite new cut they could bring to market.
+In the early 21st century meat science professors at the University of Nebraska and the University of Florida searched cattle with a fine-toothed comb in the hopes of finding an exquisite new cut they could bring to market.
 After much research, they found an underappreciated muscle in the shoulder that would provide a delicious, well-marbled piece of beef if cut correctly.
 The new cut was dubbed the "flat iron steak," supposedly because it is shaped somewhat like an old-fashioned flat iron.

 All images courtesy of iStock unless otherwise stated.